homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 The furore over the invention of horses by Thomas A. Edison had no sooner abated than the country was thrown into a new ferment of grape juice by John F. (“Peaches”) Hylan’s discovery of the subway.
 People who now ride in subways in various cities and complain of strap-hanging, overcrowding, etc., would scarcely believe the facts concerning that first New York subway, or tuber as it was called on account of its resemblance to a potato.
 Instead of being obliged to pay a nickel apiece for a ride, passengers were sent engraved invitations and the number of same was limited to the seating, or rather, lying down, capacity of the trains; say forty or fifty individuals who expected to be particularly busy at their office on Monday received subway cards for that day; forty or fifty others, whose busy day was Tuesday, were invited to ride that day, and so on through the week.

 Each car was equipped with half a dozen four poster beds, half a dozen twin beds, three or four easy chairs and a chaise lounge.
 Later the twin beds were taken out of the equipment because so few twins seemed to be in business in New York; more correctly, many sets of twins were in business, but not in the same line and not particularly busy on the same day.
-For example, the Kitchell twins, Howell and Groweil; they both had offices downtown, but Howell was a fishmonger with an exclusive Friday trade, while Growell sold welts and by tacit agreement, out-of-town welt buyers visited New York Mondays only.
+For example, the Kitchell twins, Howell and Growell; they both had offices downtown, but Howell was a fishmonger with an exclusive Friday trade, while Growell sold welts and by tacit agreement, out-of-town welt buyers visited New York Mondays only.
 And it was the same with other sets of twins.[^11]

 These early subway cars had straps, stout leather straps, but they were not fastened to the roofs of the cars.
 They were loose and were used either for sharpening razors or for amusement purposes.
 Passengers used to play a game called “Have You Heard This One?”
 Each passenger was required to tell a story and if any of the other passengers had heard it before, the raconteur was given a hiding with the straps.
 This was where Growell Kitchell picked up most of his welts.